Cauliflower Potato Salad

 Also, you can use low-fat mayo, as well as low-fat sour cream or Greek yogurt, to lighten up this salad.

-You can make this salad ahead and refrigerate it for up to 3 days.
+You can make cauliflower salad ahead and refrigerate it for up to 3 days.
 Remove it from the fridge and allow it to sit at cool room temperature for about 30 minutes before gently remixing the salad and serving.
+Leftovers can be stored for up to a week.

 What to Serve With Cauliflower Potato Salad